mmore500/waves/blog/_posts/2020-07-15-Tetiana-Dadakova.md

 Genome is a sequence of sites that contain heritable and mutable data.
 Genome is used by other MABE modules, for example as a source of data necessary to construct a brain in MABE.

 In biology, a genome is a sequence of four types of nucleotides (A, C, G, T).
-In MABE, the genome data could be of any type, and for this project we will the data in our genome will be of `std::byte` type.
+In MABE, the genome data could be of any type, and for this project the data in our genome will be of `std::byte` type.

 The genome class interface provides several mutation methods, which are used to create an offspring genome from a parent genome, specifically:
 * Overwrite mutation - the value at one or more sites is overwritten by a different value